Replacing cam bearings in a 3100 SFI which ones?

 Last edited by 3400-95-Modified; 07-26-2011 at 12:32 PM.

-Ported, 3 Angle Valve Job, 65mm TCE TB, S&S Modified headers.
+Fully Balanced, Ported, 3 Angle Valve Job, 65mm TCE TB, S&S Headers.

 There is a thread here some place that shows the mod to the SBC front bearing to oil the cam chain and sproket.
 My new 3.1 bearings had 3 different part numbers, the front and rear ones had different numbers with the same diameter nd the center two have the same part number.
 The front one had a notch cut in it to oil the chain.
 Larry